rinkwitz/Building_a_Knowledge_Graph_with_World_Bank_data/README.md

 # Building a Knowledge Graph with World Bank data

-With the help of data of [World Bank](http://www.worldbank.org/) I constructed a knowledge graph using various tools for builiding, interlinking and queryying.
+With the help of data of [World Bank](http://www.worldbank.org/) I constructed a knowledge graph using various tools for building, interlinking and querying.
 The project aims to be of help for statistical analysis of the [world development indicators](http://datatopics.worldbank.org/world-development-indicators/).

 Within this project and its referred scripts, configuration files and queries I use the following prefixes.